-A diversity of landuse and program currently occupy the park.
-The Olympia Park dog park is a popular destination for residents.
+A diversity of land use and programs currently occupy the park.
+The Olympia Park dog park/OLEA is a popular destination for residents.
 The dog park is located on the western slope of the park.
-Existing lawn in worn down and maintained annually.
-Entrances to the dog park are also worn down and often muddy due to stormwater collecting at the entrances that are also low points.
-Seating is limited in the dog park and grass surfaces and pavement is worn down and often muddy.
+The existing dog park lawn is worn down but maintained annually.
+Entrances to the dog park are also worn down and often muddy due to stormwater collecting at low points near the entrances.
+Seating is limited in the dog park and grass surfaces and pavements are worn down and often muddy.

-Passive open space with lawn planting and trees transitions from the dog park to the playground and courts.
-The playground was recently renovated and the courts are in okay condition.
-Site furniture including benches and trash cans are worn down
+Passive open space, with lawn planting and trees, transitions from the dog park to the playground and courts.
+The playground was recently renovated and the courts are in fair condition.
+Site furniture including benches and trash cans are worn down.